ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 As indicated above, we suggest discussing with the OME team before investing significant time in a new reader.

-At minimum, open a new pull request on `ome/bioformats` that updates `readers.txt` as indicated above, including the following information:
+At minimum, open a new pull request or issue on `ome/bioformats` that proposes to update `readers.txt` as indicated above, including the following information:

 - where to find the reader source code